 Today’s students spend a lot of time interacting with information and each other online (through social media and the like), so the AxisTV deployment incorporates the ability to gather feedback via public displays in locations such as the food services area.
 Staff responses are also publicly displayed as part of an ongoing conversation with the student body.

-In 2017, the university opened the main entrance to the Creative Media Industries Institute to more than 150 industry professionals, and the digital signage provided a “wow factor” that met and even exceeded the expectations of facility staff.
+When the university opened the main entrance to the Creative Media Industries Institute to more than 150 industry professionals, the digital signage provided a “wow factor” that met and even exceeded the expectations of facility staff.

 Interactive wayfinding kiosks around campus have also helped reduced the number of questions people need to ask, adding to improved morale and satisfaction ratings for everyone – students, visitors, faculty and staff.

-The scope and effectiveness of the digital signage deployment has also helped the university achieve its recent #4 ranking by US News & World Report in the Most Innovative University category.
+The scope and effectiveness of the digital signage deployment also helped the university achieve its #4 ranking by US News & World Report in the Most Innovative University category.